rom-rb/rom-rb.org/source/doc-pages/learn/basics/read.md

 Once your application matures, you'll likely need to define relations directly.
 See the [advanced guide](/learn/advanced) for more.

 ##Repositories
-A Repository object provides a lot of conveniences for reading data with ROM’s fundamental building block of relations.
+A Repository ("Repo") object provides a lot of conveniences for reading data with ROM’s fundamental building block of relations.

 You need to explicitly declare which `relations` it manages: